srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 # Clabernetes Quickstart

-The best way to understand how clabernets works is to walk through a short example where we create a three-node k8s cluster and deploy a lab topology on it with clabernetes.
+The best way to understand how clabernetes works is to walk through a short example where we create a three-node k8s cluster and deploy a lab topology on it with clabernetes.

 This quickstart uses [kind](https://kind.sigs.k8s.io/) to create a local kubernetes cluster and